-After-tax net income from the discontinued Auto Master operation during the first quarter of 2009 was \$2,326,000, or \$0.08 per share.
+After-tax net income from the discontinued Auto Master operation during the second quarter was \$2,488,000, or \$0.08 per share, and year-to-date, income from Auto Master was \$4,814,000, or \$0.16 per share.
 As previously reported, the Company discontinued its Auto Master buy-here/pay-here automotive operation in the third quarter of 2008 and subsequently sold the inventory and retail operations to a third party.
-Under a related services agreement, the purchaser is collecting Auto Master's outstanding customer notes receivable, which are being reported by the Company as a discontinued asset.
-During the first quarter, the Company realized net cash collections of \$7,019,000 on these accounts and recorded a pre-tax benefit of approximately \$4,300,000 from the net of these cash collections as compared to the fair value of the receivables carried on the Company's books.
-Based on these first quarter results, the Company believes that future cash collections of these historical Auto Master receivables will generate positive results in the remaining quarters of 2009, although at a declining rate compared to the first quarter, as the receivable balances are collected or written-off.
-At March 31, 2009, the remaining Auto Master gross customer receivables, reflected as outstanding on the Company's books, totaled approximately \$49,904,000, which the Company is carrying at an estimated fair value of \$7,486,000 in accordance with generally accepted accounting principles.
+Under a related services agreement, the purchaser is collecting the Company's outstanding Auto Master customer notes receivable, which are being reported by the Company as a discontinued asset.
+The earnings per share of \$0.08 realized in the current quarter, and \$0.16 year-to-date, reflect the excess of the amounts collected in the current year over anticipated collections based on the assumed liquidation fair value methodology utilized in the Company's write-down of these same assets.
+During the current quarter, the Company realized net cash collections of \$6,155,000 on these accounts and recorded a pre-tax benefit of approximately \$4,249,000 from these cash collections as compared to the estimated fair value of the receivables carried on the Company's books.
+Year-to-date, the Company realized net cash collections of \$13,174,000 and a pre-tax benefit of approximately \$8,550,000.
+Based on these first half results, the Company believes cash collections of these Auto Master receivables will generate additional positive results in the second half of 2009, although at a declining rate compared to the first half of the year, as the receivable balances are collected or written-off.
+At June 30, 2009, the remaining Auto Master gross customer receivables reflected as outstanding on the Company's books totaled approximately \$37,185,000, which the Company is carrying at an estimated fair value of \$5,580,000 in accordance with generally accepted accounting principles.
 Any amounts collected in excess of this number will be reflected in future quarters as additional income from discontinued operations.

-The Company elected to discontinue its short-term loan operations in Michigan and certain stores in Texas effective March 31, 2009.
-All revenues, expenses and income reported in these financial statements have been adjusted to reflect reclassification of these discontinued operations.
-As a result of the decision to discontinue the Michigan and certain Texas store operations, the Company expects a total charge in 2009 to discontinued operations, net of tax, of \$0.04 to \$0.05 per share, of which \$0.02, or \$657,000, was recorded in the first quarter of 2009 as a reduction against the \$0.08 in discontinued earnings from Auto Master.
+The Company elected to discontinue its short-term loan operations in Michigan effective March 2009.
+In addition, certain Texas short-term loan stores were classified as discontinued operations in both the first and second quarters of 2009.
+All revenue, expenses and income reported in these financial statements have been adjusted to reflect reclassification of these discontinued operations.
+As a result of the decision to discontinue the Michigan and certain Texas store operations, the Company expects a total charge in 2009 to discontinued operations, net of tax, of \$0.04 to \$0.05 per share, of which \$0.02, or \$657,000, was previously recorded in the first quarter and \$0.01, or \$357,000, was recorded in the current quarter as a reduction against the \$0.16 in year-to-date discontinued earnings from Auto Master.